 Take the next steps towards your future with a college education at Florence-Darlington Technical College by following the steps below.
 We look forward to meeting all your educational needs and will help you with every step of your journey!

-FDTC has over 60 programs, including associate degrees, diplomas, and certificates.
-To view our complete list of programs, click here!
+FDTC has more than 60 programs, including associate degrees, diplomas, and certificates.

 Business Hours: Monday - Thursday: 8 a.m. to 5:30 p.m., Friday: 8 a.m. to 11:30 a.m.